 “It’s an absolute dream come true,” Cosentino, a Hudson, OH native, said about being cast in the production.

 Based on Roald Dahl’s acclaimed children’s novel, Matilda follows the adventures of a child prodigy with magical powers as she overcomes the difficulties of life at home and school.

 KENT STATE’S AFRICAN COMMUNITY THEATRE PRESENTS SPRING PRODUCTION OF “VENUS,” MARCH 16-19

 The African Community Theatre (ACT) in the Department of Pan-African Studies (DPAS) announces the spring 2017 production of Venus by Suzan Lori-Parks directed by D. Amy-Rose Forbes-Erickson, Ph.D., assistant professor of Pan-African Studies, performed by the Pan-African Theatre Ensemble (PATE).

 Pan-African Theatre Ensemble presents spring production of "Venus" by Suzan Lori-Parks

-Kent, OH – The School of Theatre and Dance at Kent State University continues its 2016-2017 season with “Irena’s Vow,” a drama by Dan Gordon that is based on the life of Irena Gut Opdyke.
-The production runs Fri., Oct.
-14 through Sun., Oct.
-23 in Wright-Curtis Theatre, located in the Center for the Performing Arts, 1325 Theatre Drive, Kent, OH 44242.
+Kent, OH – The School of Theatre and Dance at Kent State University continues its 2016-2017 season with the classic musical “Kiss Me, Kate.”
+The production is directed by this year’s Roe Green Visiting Director Dennis Courtney and runs Fri., Feb.
+24 through Sun., March 5 in E. Turner Stump Theatre, located in the Roe Green Center for the School of Theatre and Dance, Center for the Performing Arts, 1325 Theatre Drive, Kent, OH 44242.